-- 57. There is a process under clause 35 of the Contract to account for defects in the Works under the Contract.
-The defect liability period under the Contract is 12 months and commences on the date of practical completion at 4:00pm. - 58.
-The Superintendent may then direct the Applicant to rectify all defects existing at the date of practical completion and may direct how and when the rectification is to be carried out so as to cause as little inconvenience as possible to the occupants of the building. - 59.
-There is a security retention under clause 5 of the Contract which guarantees performance by the Applicant of the defect liability period to the Respondent under the Contract and the Respondent has recourse to that security in the event of a performance failure by the Applicant. - 60.
+- 63. There is a process under clause 35 of the Contract to account for defects in the Works under the Contract.
+The defect liability period under the Contract is 12 months and commences on the date of practical completion at 4:00pm. - 64.
+The Superintendent may then direct the Applicant to rectify all defects existing at the date of practical completion and may direct how and when the

+- rectification is to be carried out so as to cause as little inconvenience as possible to the occupants of the building. - 65.
+There is a security retention under clause 5 of the Contract which guarantees performance by the Applicant of the defect liability period to the Respondent under the Contract and the Respondent has recourse to that security in the event of a performance failure by the Applicant. - 66.
 It is not for the Respondent to attempt to override the Superintendent's progress certificate and withhold payment of a progress claim to satisfy defects or yet to be agreed variations in the Works under the Contract.
-The agreed variations are clearly set out in each progress payment claim.

-- 61. A security is held under the Contract by the Respondent for the defect liability purpose and the Superintendent, as professional project managers, would have a defect register or list that would be provided to the Applicant at the point of practical completion of the Works under the Contract. - 62.
-Had the Respondent requested the Superintendent to issue a further progress certificate in the form of a Payment Advice Notice with a withheld amount for the costs of variation and third-party correction of the defective issues of levelling, the Contract terms would have been satisfied and the withholding legitimate. - 63.
+The agreed variations are clearly set out in each progress payment claim. - 67.
+A security is held under the Contract by the Respondent for the defect liability purpose and the Superintendent, as professional project managers, would have a defect register or list that would be provided to the Applicant at the point of practical completion of the Works under the Contract. - 68.
+Had the Respondent requested the Superintendent to issue a further progress certificate in the form of a Payment Advice Notice with a withheld amount for the costs of third-party correction the defective issues of construction waste in the drains, the Contract terms would have been satisfied and the withholding legitimate. - 69.
 The Respondent, however, went against the Superintendent's certification under the Contract and had no entitlement to do so under the Contract.
-The Respondent failed to follow the process set out in the Contract and as a result I am not with the Respondent in this Adjudication. - 64.
-I therefore award to the Applicant the sum of \$49,630.00 (excluding GST) being the shortfall payment withheld by the Respondent in the certified PC12.
+The Respondent failed to follow the process set out in the Contract and as a result I am not with the Respondent in this Adjudication.